Congress

 How large is the experience gap between top and bottom offices?

 Top House offices are led by Members averaging 13.3 years in Congress, while bottom offices average 5.9 years.
-This creates a gap of 7.4 years.

 Does this prove that seniority causes better performance?

-No. The analysis shows correlation, not causation.
-Other factors such as staff quality, office structure, and district demands also influence performance.
+Other factors such as staff quality, office structure, district demands, leadership style, compensation, retention, and internal management systems also influence performance.

 Why might experience matter in congressional offices?

-What is the HillClimbers Index (HCI)?
+What is the HillClimbers Index?

 The HillClimbers Index measures congressional office performance across capacity, stability, and structure using workforce and staffing data.